mstilkerich/rcmcarddav/tests/unit/data/vcardImport/README.md

 ## Short description of each data set

 - AllAttr: This is a simple VCard that contains all supported attributes
+- EmptyAttrs: This test is intended to test empty property values, mostly with the reaction that they should not be imported.
 - EmptyFN: Contains an empty display name (`FN`) property.
 RCMCardDav should compose a displayname from the `N` property.
 - EmptyFNCompany: Like EmptyFN, but with empty `N` property and a set `ORG` property.